bignerdranch/android-listview-custom-view/BlogPost.md

 * Any future customizations or configuration-specific changes to the layout of `ItemView` can be handled entirely within that class' implementation and layout files
 * There are no extra "holder" classes or objects created during the process

-Arguably, it has some disadvantages or oddities as well.
+Arguably, it has a disadvantage as well.
 The use of two layout files (one for the view and one for its children) slightly complicates the setup.
-If we just used one layout file containing `ItemView` and its children, we could eliminate this issue, but it would make the implementation of `ItemView`'s constructor depend on the correct layout being inflated to trigger it.
+If we just used one layout file containing `ItemView` and its children, we could potentially eliminate this issue, but it would make the implementation of `ItemView`'s constructor depend on the correct layout being inflated to trigger it.

+## Conclusion

+Next time you find yourself reaching for the holder pattern, consider subclassing instead.
+The encapsulation it offers allows you to freely customize your list row view without your `Adapter` or other code having to worry about the details, and the performance should be equally as good as the holder pattern during view reuse.

+If you want to see some examples of alternative ways to implement this functionality, check out [Pavel Dudka's post](http://trickyandroid.com/protip-inflating-layout-for-your-custom-view/) that was linked up in [Android Weekly](http://androidweekly.net/) back in March.
+I enjoyed reading the discussion of the techniques presented there, but I feel the pattern shown here offers a nice marriage of less code, good performance and easy customization.